-About MeI am a conservation biologist interested in developing theoretical understandings of the interface of population ecology and movement ecology.
-Examining these processes through the lens of spatial interactions over time, I hope to better understand how individuals and populations respond to changing environments.
+About MeI am a conservation ecologist interested in developing applied solutions to conservation challenges rooted in scientific understandings of population ecology and movement ecology.
+Examining these processes through the lens of spatial interactions over time, I hope to better understand how individuals and populations respond to changing environments - from seasonal variation in resource distribution to large scale human-driven disturbances- and exploring how an understanding of these interactions across spatiotemporal scales might be used to craft creative and meaningful conservation strategy.

 Affiliations

-I am a post-doctoral conservation fellow with the Giraffe Conservation Foundation
+I am the Conservation Science Coordinator for the Giraffe Conservation Foundation

-I am a member of the IUCN Giraffe and Okapi Specialist Group
+I am the co-chair of the IUCN Giraffe and Okapi Specialist Group

 Former PhD student in Dartmouth College's Graduate Program in Ecology, Evolution, Ecosystem and Society